BjornFrancke/stock-app/README.md

 # Stock-app

-A simple stock-app made with the MERN stack
+A simple stock-app made with the MERN stack.
+The project consists of two apps, a backend and frontend.

 ## Run Locally